-After years of painful acne with no answers from doctors or dermatologists, I was able to heal my acne through parasite cleansing and healing my gut.
-Fortunately, so can you!
+After years of painful acne, I was able to heal my acne through parasite cleansing and healing my gut.
+I’m here to share everything I’ve learned over the past few months with you!

-That being said, my experience parasite cleansing has really changed my view of health and has dramatically helped my skin (as you’ll see soon!), so keeping quiet about it really doesn’t do anyone any good!
+That being said, parasite cleansing has dramatically helped my skin (as you’ll see soon!), so keeping quiet about it really doesn’t do anyone any good!
 It’s kind of an embarrassing and awkward topic to talk about, but here we are!